 CAH 105 Computer Applications 3

 CAS 105 Keyboarding 3

-CAS 115 Introduction to Computing 3
+CAS 115 CL Introduction to Computing 3

-CAS 120 Word 2
+CAS 120 Word I 2

-CAS 125 Word II 3
+Word II

+Excel I

-CAS 130 Excel I 3
+CAS 135 CL Excel 3

-Excel II
+Powerpoint

-CAS 140 CL Powerpoint 2
+CAS 145 CL Publisher 5

-Publisher

 Designed to prepare students for positions in the dental assistant field.
 Provides a foundation of knowledge of dental sciences, dental assisting skills, dental materials, dental laboratory procedures, radiography, infection control, and office management skills.

 Students will develop an understanding of the role of the dental assistant within the dental care team.
 Graduates are qualified for entry-level positions, expanded-duties dental assistants, and coordinating assistants in the dental office.

 This program is accredited through the American Dental Association (ADA).
-The last Friday in each of the three quarters of study, dental assistant students will be required to take one of the three components of the Dental Assistant National Board (DANB) Certification Examination.
-Completion of the appropriate component of the exam will be a prerequisite for continuation into the second and third quarters of study in the Dental Assistant program.
+The last Friday in each of the final three quarters of study, students will be required to take one of the three components of the Dental Assistant National Board (DANB) Certification Examination.
+Completion of the appropriate component of the exam will be a prerequisite for continuation into the third and fourth quarters of study in the Dental Office Specialist program.

-In fact, successful completion of the first component (Infection Control), completed at the end of the first quarter of study, is a prerequisite to entering the third quarter clinical experience.
-The third component of the exam is a requirement for graduation from the program, and when successfully completed, will result in students receiving their national certification from DANB, entitling them to use the title of Certified Dental Assistant.

-Included in this program are academic courses in communication (English Composition, Speech), quantitative reasoning (Math) and social sciences (Psychology, Sociology) that provide knowledge and abilities upon which technical skills are built and personal development enhanced.
+In addition, successful completion of the first component (Infection Control), completed at the end of the second quarter of study, is a prerequisite to entering the fourth quarter, clinical experience.
+The second and third components of the exam are requirements for graduation from the program and when successfully completed, will result in the student receiving his or her national certification from DANB entitling him or her to use the title of Certified Dental Assistant.
+Included in this program are academic courses in communication (English composition, speech), quantitative reasoning (math) and social sciences (psychology, sociology) that provide knowledge and abilities upon which technical skills are built and enhance personal development.
 Each student is strongly encouraged to carry personal health/medical insurance throughout their clinical rotations.
-Quarterly-based insurance for students may be purchased; further information is available through the Advising and Counseling Office.
+Quarterly based insurance for students may be purchased; further information is available through the counseling office.

-This program is approximately three quarters in length, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is approximately five quarters in length, depending on the time students need to satisfactorily complete all graduation requirements.
+Students pursuing an AAT or AAS-T degree must complete all college degree requirements prior to graduation.
+This includes courses that meet the capstone project, diversity, and computer literacy requirements.

-Prerequisites: Students must be 18 years of age and have a high school diploma or GED (per ADA standards).
-Students must have a current Basic Life Support (CPR) card for healthcare providers and a First Aid card.
-Students must have current immunizations or laboratory verification of immune status.
-This includes, but is not limited to, Hepatitis B series, including a positive titer, Tetanus/ Diphtheria, Tuberculosis Test, Measles/ Mumps/Rubella, and Varicella, as required by contracts with clinical facilities and CDC recommendations.
-To enter the program, a student must be eligible to take Math 91, college level English and psychology or another social science or humanities course during the first quarter of the program.
+Prerequisites: In order to participate in the program, students must have current immunizations or laboratory verification of immune status.
+This includes, but is not limited to, Hepatitis B series including a positive titer, Tetanus/ Diphtheria, Tuberculosis Test, Measles/ Mumps/ Rubella, and Varicella as required by contracts with clinical facilities and CDC recommendations.
+Students must have a current Basic Life Support (CPR) card for health care providers, a First Aid card, and a current dental examination form completed by their dentist.

-In order to participate in the externship, students must receive a No Record on File report from the Washington State Patrol, related to Crimes Against Persons.
+In order to participate in the externship, students must have all general education requirements completed and receive a "No Record On File" report from the Washington State Patrol, related to Crimes against Persons.
+Students must be at least 18 years of age and have a high school diploma or GED (per ADA standards).

-To enter the program, a student must be eligible to take Math 91 during the first quarter of the program, the prerequisite for college-level English, and psychology or another social science or humanities course.
+To enter the program, a student must be eligible to take Math 91 during the first quarter of the program, and college-level English and psychology or another social science or humanities course.